Sednaoui/PiggyCross/README.md

 - create-react-extension: the base repo that was used to create the react broswer extension
 - wallet-extension: the main code where the browser exenstion wallet is being built
-- simple-dapp-tutorial: a repo that links to a daap to test the wallet features
+- zapper-daap-demo: a repo that links to a zapper daap to test the wallet's cross-network features